 So these actions are to be avoided if one wishes to be not only human in body but also to have a human mind.
-And birth as a human being depends to a great extent upon the practise of the Five Precepts which are also called "the Dhamma for human beings" (manussa-dhammā).
-The practise of these precepts makes this human world bearable, but when such practise declines then it becomes a place of suffering and distress. ^[9]
+And birth as a human being depends to a great extent upon the practice of the Five Precepts which are also called "the Dhamma for human beings" (manussa-dhamma).
+The practice of these precepts makes this human world bearable, but when such practice declines then it becomes a place of suffering and distress.9 to practise them and not to depart from them.
+They may be recited in translation as follows:

-Therefore, it is a practise among Buddhists to bring to mind every day the Five Precepts while sitting with hands in añjali in front of the shrine.
-At that time one should resolve as strongly as possible to practise them and not to depart from them.
-They may be recited in translation as follows: I undertake the rule of training to refrain from killing living creatures.
+Therefore, it is a practice among Buddhists to bring to mind every day the Five Precepts while sitting with hands in añjali in front of the shrine.
+At that time one should resolve as strongly as possible